Taylor Hicks: 2006–2008: Taylor Hicks and Early Works

-Studio recording sessions for the eponymous major label debut Taylor Hicks ran in Calabasas, California between October and November 2006, and took six weeks in total.
+Studio recording sessions for the eponymous major label debut Taylor Hicks ran in Calabasas, California, between October and November 2006, and took six weeks in total.
 The album was released on December 12, 2006, and debuted at the number two spot on the Billboard 200 charts.
 It was certified as a platinum album by the RIAA on January 17, 2007.
 Hicks embarked on a three-month US promotional tour for his album that started on February 21 in Jacksonville, Florida, and ended in Seattle, Washington on May 12.

 Arista Records confirmed in January 2008 that it had dropped Hicks from its roster.
 Hicks had, at that stage, the lowest selling American Idol winner's album.

-As of June 2008, Hicks has signed a distribution deal with Vanguard/Welk records to distribute a compilation album Early Works.
+In 2008, Hicks signed a distribution deal with Vanguard/Welk records to distribute a compilation album Early Works.
 He also starred in Grease in the national tour as the Teen Angel after playing the role on Broadway.
 Early Works was released on August 12, 2008.